icgc-argo/argo-docs/docs/submission/submitting-molecular-data.md

 - Provide the `ref_genome_fa` in `fasta` or `fasta.gz` formats if your data contains CRAMs.
 - This will perform a local conversion of CRAM files to BAM for submission.
 Please make sure you have enough local space for the converted intermediate BAM files.
 - Intermediate BAM files will be deleted at the end of the pipeline process.
+- Field `path` in table `files.tsv` is `Required` for local data and it will have to be formatted using the file path **relative** to the directory you run the data submission workflow

 :::